Skip to main content

 Take in the scheduled street dramas and gossip tours that happen around the site, bringing both the seamy and delightful facts of the town’s history to life before your eyes!
 Visit with townsfolk, blacksmith, leather worker, tinsmith and heritage animals for a glimpse into the past.

-Fort Steele Heritage Town offers 14 grade school programs and group activities which are delivered by trained and costumed interpreters.
+Fort Steele Heritage Town offers many grade school programs and group activities which are delivered by trained and costumed interpreters.
 All of these programs are designed to fit with specific curriculum components and have a recommended grade level.

 Details can be viewed on their website, as well as updated upcoming events and seasonal hours.